 HOA blockage: Some homeowners associations may not allow modular construction in the neighborhood.

-Still need a contractor: You still have to find a contractor and a piece of land, if you don’t own the land already.
+Contractor expertise: Unless you have construction chops yourself, you still have to find a contractor.
+You’ll also need to secure a piece of land if you don’t own the land already.

-All the extras: Among the disadvantages of modular homes is the difficulty determining the total price.
-Buyers pay not only for the home but also the land, foundation prep, and transportation.
+All the extras: Among the disadvantages of modular homes is the difficulty of determining the total price.
+Buyers pay not only for the home but also for the land, foundation prep, and transportation.

 Possibly a big upfront payment: A builder may want payment in full before construction begins.